testcontainers/testcontainers-java/docs/modules/databases/cassandra.md

 !!!hint
-    If you override the Cassandra configuration (using `CassandraContainer.withConfigurationOverride(String)`) to make the authentication mandatory (using `PasswordAuthenticator` for the property `authenticator`), it's strongly recommended to also use the `org.testcontainers.cassandra.wait.CassandraQueryWaitStrategy` in order to guarantee the init script will be executed once the Cassandra node is really ready to execute authenticated queries, otherwise you may encounter an error like this one:
+    If you override the Cassandra configuration (using `CassandraContainer.withConfigurationOverride(String)`) to make the authentication mandatory (using `PasswordAuthenticator` for the property `authenticator`), it's strongly recommended to keep the default waiting strategy (`org.testcontainers.cassandra.wait.CassandraQueryWaitStrategy`) in order to guarantee the init script will be executed once the Cassandra node is really ready to execute authenticated queries, otherwise you may encounter an error like this one:
     ```
     AuthenticationFailed('Failed to authenticate to x.x.x.x: Error from server: code=0100 [Bad credentials]
     ```